oren/oren.github.io/cook/baked-salmon/README.md

 ![salmon](baked-salmon2.jpg)

 **Ingredients:**
-* Salmon, lemon, soy sauce, olive oil, garlic
+* Salmon, lemon, olive oil, salt, pepper, rosemary.
+Optional: soy sauce, garlic

 **How to make it:**
+* add Aluminum foil and a parchment paper to a pan
+* Rub the salmon with oil, squeez lemon, salt, pepper, and rosemary
-* Bake for 20 min on 375
+* Bake for 18 min on 450 (6 min for half inch of thickness